 So instead of feeling boxed in or restricted by these agreements, we actually feel more free.

-We now use them on the regular in our relationship, and they work miracles for our couples clients too.
+We now use Agreements on the regular, and they work miracles for our couples clients too.

 So if you’re tired of walking on eggshells, here’s our 7 Agreements to ditch the drama and handle it like a boss.

-1. We Agree To Hold Ourselves To A HIGHER STANDARD
+We Agree to Hold Ourselves To A HIGHER STANDARD

-First, we agree that the whole walking-on-eggshells scenario painted above totally sucks and is counter-productive.
+First, we agree that the whole walking-on-eggshells scenario painted above totally sucks and is counter-productive to the relationship we want.
 It’s a terrible strategy that harms our relationship, so we commit to finding a better way.

 Essentially this means that we agree to change our behaviour.
-That we hold ourselves to a higher standard, even when it’s hard.
+That we hold ourselves (and each other) to a higher standard, even when it’s hard.